-The chi square calculator will help you conduct the goodness of fit test, also known as the chi square test.
-This statistics is used when you want to determine whether your data is consistent with the expected distribution.
-Read on to learn how to calculate the chi square value and how to use the chi square tables to determine the quality of your data.
+The chi-square calculator will help you conduct the goodness of fit test, also known as the chi-square test.
+This statistic is used when you want to determine whether your data is consistent with the expected distribution.
+Read on to learn how to calculate the chi-square value and use the chi-square tables to determine the quality of your data.
 Make sure to take a look at out p-value calculator, too!

 Imagine that you are a teacher at high school.
-You grade a test, giving the notes 2 (the worst) to 5 (the best).
-You expect to give 15% of students to obtain grade 5, 40% to obtain a 4, 30% to get a 3 and 15% to fail by getting a 2.
-Once you grade papers of one class, you can test how your grading differs from the intended distribution using the chi square test calculator.
+You grade a test, giving the marks 2 (the worst) to 5 (the best).
+You expect 15% of the students to obtain grade 5, 40% to obtain a 4, 30% to get a 3, and 15% to fail by getting a 2.
+Once you grade one class's papers, you can test how your grading differs from the intended distribution using the chi-square test calculator.
 It is simply a test that measures how the observed values differ from the expected ones.

 For example, you wanted to give 15% of your students grade 5.
-You ended up grading 5 out of 60 students with this highest note.
+You ended up grading 5 out of 60 students with this highest mark.
 15% of 60 students is 9 students.
-Hence, the chi square statistic is
+Hence, the chi-square statistic is

 What does this information mean?
-You can use the chi square tables (I'm sorry, the source is no longer online) to compare this value with other ones.
+You can use the chi-square tables to compare this value with other ones.
 There are two different factors in such a table:

 - Degrees of freedom: Number of levels of the analyzed variable minus one.
-For instance, in our grading example we had four levels (grade 2, 3, 4 and 5).
+For instance, in our grading example, we had four levels (grades 2, 3, 4, and 5).
 Hence, the number of degrees of freedom is equal to 3.

 - Significance level: it is denoted as a subscript next to the symbol χ2.
 This is the probability of rejecting your hypothesis when it was in fact true.
 The higher this risk is, the more extreme data is accepted as still valid.

 Let's analyze the situation with paper grading in greater detail.
-Let's say you have 60 students and graded them in a following way: five received a 5, twenty-two a 4, twenty-six a 3 and seven a 2.
+Let's say you have 60 students and graded them in the following way: five received a 5, twenty-two a 4, twenty-six a 3, and seven a 2.